kaiorosa1/100-days-of-code/log-r5.md

 ### Day 77: May 17, 2020

-**Today's Progress**: I worked more on section 2.
+**Today's Progress**: I finished section 2 and started section 3.
 I also started a online-store-app in Angular.

 **Thoughts**: Not much done but something